nanwp/nansql/README.md

 # nansql

-`nansql` is a Golang library designed for managing connections to a SQL Server database using the `sqlx` package.
+`nansql` is a Golang library designed for managing connections to a database using the `sqlx` package.
 It provides a simple and efficient way to handle database connections, execute queries, and manage transactions.

 ## Features